Endocrine, Gallbladder, Hernia and General Surgeon

 Notes from Consultant Surgeon Mr James Kirkby-Bott's

-In addition to bruising the space left by removing the lipoma can sometimes fill with fluid - known as a seroma.
+Additionally, the space left by removing the lipoma can sometimes fill with fluid.
+This is known as a seroma.
 This can become tense.
-Again the best advice is to leave it alone and allow it to resorb over time.
-Some people drain these with a needle but they just recur.
-Repeatedly draining them increases the risk of infection in the space left and the collected fluid becoming walled off so it doesn’t go down in size and further surgery is required.
+Again, the best advice is to leave it alone and allow it to reabsorb over time.
+Some people drain these with a needle, but they just recur.
+Repeatedly draining them increases the risk of infection in the space left and of the collected fluid becoming walled off so it doesn’t go down in size and further surgery is required.
 I try to close the potential space that seromas occur in, but no preventative technique is 100% effective.
-If it happens be patient and wait for it to go down.
+If it happens, be patient and wait for it to go down.

-There are a lot of factors that influence the extent of bruising and seroma formation.
-Including:
+Many factors influence the extent of bruising and seroma formation, including:

 • Size and complexity of the lipoma